bradleysigma/tirules/questions.md

 ### The Triad
 - Is _The Triad_ gained readied or exhausted?
 - Can _The Triad_ be used to cast votes?
+- Does _The Triad_ ready at the end of the agenda phase?
 - Is _The Triad_ exhausted by _Maw of Worlds_?
 - Can _Nano-Forge_ and/or _Terraform_ be attached to _The Triad_?
 - If _Terraform_ is attached, can _The Triad_ be explored?